About the Program

 The Brandt School’s Master of Public Policy (MPP) is a two-year interdisciplinary degree program.
 It is designed for young academics and professionals who wish to pursue a career in public service, including government agencies, international organizations and the non-profit sector.
 The MPP program equips future decision makers with the knowledge and practical skills they will need to advance the public interest and make sound policy decisions.

 Drawn from political science, economics, sociology, public administration and law, the MPP curriculum builds the skills and knowledge base required of a professional policy analyst.
 It includes courses in political and economic analysis, statistics, public management and ethics.
 Throughout the coursework, research and field experience, students develop their understanding of the policy process and the institutions and actors involved in that process.

 The following pages contain information on the curriculum and courses of the MPP.
-For the MPP in a nutshell, please have a look at these resources:
+For the MPP in a nutshell, please have a look at the following documents:

 See what our alumni and students have to say about their experiences at the Brandt School and what made their time with us memorable!